zumba/zumba.github.com/_posts/2015-03-31-how-we-do-css.md

 ### Preprocessor
 We use Sass with Compass as our preprocessor.
-Our team is proficient and has much training on this popular pre-processor and it’s large following helps.
+Our team is proficient and has much training on this popular pre-processor and its large following helps.

 ### Folder/Sandwich Structure
-Here’s the fun stuff - we structured our css based on a few important factors:
+Here’s the fun stuff - we structured our CSS based on a few important factors:

 #### + Modularity and Reusability